top of page

 • Basic version: Free

-• Option to upgrade to ad-free version for a small one-time fee
+• Option to upgrade to an ad-free version for a small one-time fee

 In Short

-Different apps fit different moods and needs, and honestly?
-I’m just happy we live in a world where we have so many options to enjoy our books.
+Different apps fit different moods and needs, and honestly, I’m just happy we live in a world with so many options for enjoying our books.

 ✨ Kindle (for reliability)